Hey Spartans! It’s me Marron talking about fitness. Something new yeah?

 When my heat time was 5 minutes away, standing before the start line was momentous.
 I felt so good and energized that I want to sprint so fast but I remembered to start my pace relaxed to conserve energy because I did know that sprint was 6+km but I didn’t know what kind of trail there was to see, what kind of challenges there was to meet.

 To be running at a latter heat time, was for me, a little bit sad.
 Honestly.
 Because the trail was muddy as ever.
-I heard two spartans who happen to ran during the first heats said that the trail during the morning wasn’t like that!
+I heard two Spartans who happen to ran during the first heats said that the trail during the morning wasn’t like that!
 But that’s alright, both feet hurt a little bit because I was trying to run on the slope side of the trail because it was the part that was dry.

 But the scene during my time I was in the jungle with all these racers was heroic.
 I love the fact that the Spartan community stayed helpful inside the Subic jungle.
 Random racers were always there to help struggling racers with cramps, giving out energy gels and salt sticks.
-I remember in the middle of the muddy trail, I was super exhausted..
+I remember in the middle of the muddy trail, I was super exhausted.
 I cannot run because dehydration might happen and I have no idea how near or far the next water station is going to be.
-Then along the way, there was this 2 ladies asking a Spartan volunteer if it’s okay to ask for a drink from his half-full water bottle.
+Then along the way, there were these 2 ladies asking a Spartan volunteer if it’s okay to ask for a drink from his half-full water bottle.
 The volunteer smiled and offered the water.
 The other lady saw me looking at them and immediately handed me the water smiling!
-Man, she did not even asked if I wanted some, she offered it without any second thought!
-I remember giving my most genuine thank you that time.
+Man, she did not even ask if I wanted some, she offered it without any second thought!
+I remember giving my most genuine thank you at that time.
 That, my dear, gave me a lot of smiles not just in my face, but also inside my heart.